baethon/baethon-logo/README.md

 # baethon-logo

-SVG sources of logo
+Graphic sources of company logo.

-# about author
+# credits

-Author of the logo is Nina Przybyłowska.
+Logo was generated with [Logaster](http://logaster.com/).